npaisley/Bash-DFT-Tools/README.md

 # Bash DFT Tools
-Collection of bash shell scripts for use submitting jobs, making input files, and extracting information Designed to use on compute canada serveers that are running SLURM
+Collection of bash shell scripts for use submitting jobs, making input files, and extracting information Designed to use on compute canada servers that are running SLURM.

 Within the DFT_Sripts folder the following files are found:
 [sg16submit-Mkx.x.x.x.sh](#sg16submitsh)